 This portable, pegless clothes line will come in handy if you get caught out in the rain or if you need to do some washing during your trip.
 You can also adjust the length which makes it easier to set up.
 The fun part is figuring out where to attach it in your room!

 These Tide liquid laundry sachets make it easy to do a load of washing during your holiday.
 The sachets meet airline carry on regulations for liquids and each one holds enough for a regular sized load of laundry.
 But if you’re planning to just handwash in the sink, then I really like the Woolite Travel Laundry Kit because it comes with a sink stopper.
-The stopper comes in handy as I’ve found most sinks to be sorely lacking in plugs when I travel.
+The stopper comes in handy as I’ve found most sinks to lack plugs when I travel.
 Alternatively, GoToobs (see below) are an excellent way to transport your own preferred laundry liquid.

 These BPA free fold-able and reusable drink bottles are great space savers.
 The water in Ireland is safe to drink, so don’t waste your money on bottled water.
 These bottles are very travel friendly when empty as they can be rolled up and clipped on to your key ring or bag, or tucked into your pocket.